Skip to main content

 Monitoring architecture

-Xquik monitors X accounts in real time through a dedicated background service.
+Xquik monitors X accounts and keyword queries in real time through a dedicated background service.

 X Data Stream